 Although it failed to achieve approval, the Swiss Responsible Business Initiative illustrates the direction in which mandatory modern slavery/human rights due diligence legislation is headed.

 Right now, Canadian businesses need to "do" diligence on their supply chains to be able to report accurately to shareholders, investors and other stakeholders and to effectively manage supply chain risks that are increasing every day.

-For further information, please read the first seven parts of our GUIDE TO ADDRESSING MODERN SLAVERY IN YOUR BUSINESS AND SUPPLY CHAIN FOR CANADIAN DIRECTORS or contact the author Stephen Pike at Stephen.Pike@gowlingwlg.com.
+For further information, please read the first seven parts of our Guide to addressing modern slavery in your business and supply chains for Canadian directors or contact the author Stephen Pike at Stephen.Pike@gowlingwlg.com.